Skip to content

 3. Configure KubeAI with the EFS cache profile

-You can skip this step if you've already installed KubeAI using the EKS Helm values file: values-eks.yaml file.
+You can skip this step if you've already installed KubeAI using the EKS Helm values file: values-eks.yaml.

 Configure KubeAI with the efs-dynamic cache profile.